pderichs/kalkulator/README.md

 ## DONE

+- FEAT: Add possibility to add or remove sheets
 - FEAT: defun (with newly added lambda support, this should be doable now)
 - FEAT: Lisp EPSILON (provide access to std::numeric_limits<double>::epsilon()) (could be a variable in a default scope)
 - FEAT: Lisp Support for variables (set-var)